Deep Dive: Youth and Education Policy at the service of “Never Again”

 The EC-funded project NOA, Networks Overcoming Antisemitism, was designed to move the “fight against antisemitism” forward so that Jewish life can thrive throughout Europe.
 One of the NOA project activities is called National Report Cards, a research-action methodology to benchmark the current national policy landscape for addressing antisemitism.
 The 10 policy areas examined in the NOA National Report Cards are also relevant for other EU equality strategies, but in this case the policy areas are examined through the lens of needs defined by Jewish communities’ lived experiences of exclusion and inclusion in Europe today.

-With two NOA National Report Cards released in 2022 (Belgium and Hungary) and three to be released before summer 2023 (Netherlands, Austria and Italy), there are some interesting trends emerging in terms of the areas which tend to be strongest and the areas which tend to be weakest in national policy frameworks.
+With three NOA National Report Cards released (Belgium, Hungary, and The Netherlands) and two to be released at the end of 2023 (Austria and Italy), there are some interesting trends emerging in terms of the areas which tend to be strongest and the areas which tend to be weakest in national policy frameworks.
 For example, in both Belgium and Hungary, education scored the lowest of all 10 policy areas.
 It is also interesting to note that the areas which are consistently strongest (ie security and hate crime) are those policy areas in which the Member States are accountable to European Union legislation.
 The areas which are consistently weakest are those in which the EU does not have “competence” or legal authority, albeit they may have some influence through incentives (ie funding projects).

 Education is very possibly the most neglected necessary dimension for the realisation of the European Union Dream.
 Given its weakness, education also offers a significant opportunity to achieve intended transformations of structural and systemic inequalities over the next 10-20 years.
 For those of us with grown children, we know how darn fast 20 years can go by!